saptak/envddext/docs/demoguide.md

 1. **Navigate to HTTP Testing**:
    * Click the **Traffic & Testing** tab
    * Click the **HTTP Testing** sub-tab
-   * This tab includes enhanced proxy reliability features (v0.8.1)

 2. **Start the Proxy** (Enhanced Reliability):
    * Click **"Start Proxy"** in the Proxy Manager section
-   * **New in v0.8.1**: Automatic kubeconfig detection and enhanced error handling
    * Wait for status to show "Running"

 3. **Get Gateway Information**: